 Pricing is a critical element of any decision for a growing brand, especially ecommerce sellers just trying to break into the marketplace.
 Here's how the price differences between us and Google Ads shake out.

 We price ads dynamically based on CPM, so costs reflect the true value of the inventory at the moment.
 Budget can be allocated to individual campaigns and can be changed at any time.
 We also provide a handy ROAS calculator to help you determine the appropriate budget amount and estimate return based on the business's nature.

 As a marketing and ads platform, we also offer monthly subscription plans starting at $36/month that include marketing Recipes, which use a combination of ads and email to automate cart abandonment and retargeting.
-Additionally, subscribers can simplify by connecting their Facebook, Instagram, Pinterest and TikTok social ad managers to AdRoll.
+Additionally, subscribers can simplify by connecting their Facebook, Instagram, Pinterest and TikTok ad managers to AdRoll's social media advertising tool.
 Our Ads plan, on the other hand, offers display ad campaign launch, segmentation, optimization, and monitoring at no cost.
 After providing a few simple details about your business — including your industry and monthly website visitor count — our ROAS calculator will help you decide how much to invest in digital advertising.

 A pay-per-click (PPC) system, Google Ads uses your budget to determine pricing rather than setting monthly rates.
 For example, you can define your budget at $100 per month, which will prompt your campaigns to display until they have attracted enough clicks or conversions to exhaust your budget.
 This provides some flexibility for brands, making it easy to pause campaigns or increase ad spend on the fly.

 However, if consumers are enthusiastically clicking your ads, you might find your spending skyrocketing in a short period of time.
 While the Google advertising platform will never spend more than the amount you allocate, you’ll want to continuously optimize your budget as the data rolls in to achieve the best results.